I love the Big Island. You get a more more diverse experience than any of the other islands.

 If you head down Napoopoo Road you will find the Napo’opo’o Beach park which looks out onto Kealakekua Bay.
 The bay is a marine sanctuary which provides some of the best snorkeling in the Hawaiian islands and is frequented regularly by playful dolphins.
 Most of the snorkeling cruises which leave from Kailua-Kona come to this bay which houses the Captain Cook memorial.
 There are a number of companies which rent sea kayaks which launch from the Napo’opo’o Beach park.
 I used to recommend kayaking across the bay to the Captain Cook Memorial for the snorkeling, but I have heard (but not confirmed) that you can no longer pull the kayaks up at the memorial.

 You should not miss the Pu’uhonua O Honaunau National Monument otherwise known as the Place of Refuge.
 This is a recreation of a village which provided a refuge to early Hawaiians who violated kapu (laws).
 Sea turtles are often found in the small bay.
-There are a number of nice places to eat a picnic, hiking trails, or take a swim.
+There are a number of nice places to eat a picnic, hike, or take a swim.

 If you want to eat a meal in this part of the island I would suggest The Keei Cafe (best food), The Aloha Cafe (nice view), Aloha Angel Cafe also known as Aloha Theatre Cafe for reasonable food with a funky atmosphere.